 The apostle Paul and Barnabas are considered prophets (teachers) in the early New Testament church like several others.
 The brethren of Antioch in Syria lay hands on both men and ordain them as apostles in the late Spring of 44 A.D.

 2 While they (the church in Syrian Antioch) were serving the Lord and fasting, the Holy Spirit said to them, 'Set apart for me Barnabas and Saul, to do the work to which I have called them.'
 (Acts 13)

-From Antioch Paul, Barnabas and John (surnamed Mark) begin their missionary journey (Acts 13:4-52, 14:1-25).
-They travel to Seleucia then sail to Salamis, the principle city and seaport of the island of Cyprus.
+From Antioch Paul, Barnabas and John (surnamed Mark) begin a missionary journey (Acts 13:4-52, 14:1-25).
+It is the first such extensive evangelistic tour taken by Paul.
+The evangelism team travels to Seleucia then sails to Salamis, the principle city and seaport of the island of Cyprus.

-Paul and company then cross the island by foot and arrive at Paphos.
+Paul and company cross the island by foot and arrive at Paphos.
 While in Paphos the island's Roman governor requests Barnabas and Paul meet with him so that he can personally hear the word of God.
 Accompanying the governor to the meeting is a sorcerer and false prophet known as Elymas the magician.
 Elymas resists the gospel and tries to prevent the governor from accepting the truth of God (Acts 13:6-8).
 Paul perceives Elymas' intentions, intently looks at him, then strikes the magician of the black arts BLIND.

 'You son of the Devil!
 You are the enemy of everything that is good . . .
 The Lord’s hand will come down on you now; you will be blind and will not see the light of day for a time.'